 Top 10 George Martin Non-Beatles Records

-'Time Exposure' (1981)
+'Time Exposure' (1981)Little River Band

-This often neglected Australian band scored multiple mainstream radio hits in the late ‘70s, culminating in a Top 10 U.S. smash with 1981’s ‘The Night Owls.’
-Recorded by Martin on the island of Montserrat, both the song and its parent album, ‘Time Exposure,’ delivered loads of lush harmonies that clearly benefited from Martin's past work with the Beatles.
+The often neglected Little River Band scored multiple mainstream radio hits in the late ‘70s, culminating in a Top 10 U.S. smash with 1981’s "The Night Owls."
+Recorded by Martin on the island of Montserrat, both the song and its parent album, Time Exposure, delivered loads of lush harmonies that clearly benefited from Martin's past work with the Beatles.

-While John Lennon and George Harrison tapped Wall-of-Sound legend Phil Spector to produce their solo debuts (Paul McCartney did everything himself on his), Ringo Starr looked no further than trusted old pal Martin to shepherd his first solo effort, 1970's ‘Sentimental Journey.’
-Even though the collection of big-band standards, expertly arranged and orchestrated by Martin, received a critical bashing upon its release, the ever-genial Starr was quick to clarify that he was aiming to please no one but himself and his parents with the record.
+While John Lennon and George Harrison tapped Wall of Sound legend Phil Spector to produce their solo debuts (and Paul McCartney did everything himself on his), Ringo Starr looked no further than trusted old pal Martin to shepherd his first solo effort, 1970's Sentimental Journey.
+Even though the collection of expertly arranged and orchestrated big-band standards received a critical bashing upon its release, the ever-genial Starr was quick to clarify that he was aiming to please no one but himself and his parents with the record.

-The endlessly infectious yet multifaceted power pop featured on Cheap Trick’s first few albums always marked the Illinois rockers as eager and unashamedly earnest students of everything Beatles.
-So it was no surprise when they jumped at the chance to collaborate with producer Martin on their fifth studio LP, ‘All Shook Up,’ which, not surprisingly, proved to be one of their most distinctive and experimental efforts.
-What’s more, songs like ‘Stop This Game’ (with its droning piano intro) and ‘Baby Loves to Rock’ (jetliner sound effects behind a lyric about Russia) were filled with subtle acts of Fab reverence.
+The endlessly infectious-yet-multifaceted power pop featured on Cheap Trick’s first few albums always marked the Rockford, Ill. rockers as eager and unashamedly earnest students of everything Beatles.
+So, it was no surprise when they jumped at the chance to collaborate with Martin on their fifth studio LP, All Shook Up.
+It proved to be one of their most distinctive and experimental efforts.
+What’s more, songs like "Stop This Game" (with its droning piano intro) and "Baby Loves to Rock" (jetliner sound effects behind a lyric about Russia) were filled with subtle acts of Fab reverence.

-‘Pipes of Peace’ (1983)
+‘Pipes of Peace’ (1983)Paul McCartney

-'Ferry Cross the Mersey' (1965)
+'Ferry Cross the Mersey' (1965)Gerry and the Pacemakers

-Once the Beatles had taken over the planet and then retired from touring in order to become inveterate studio alchemists, Martin rarely had the time to work with other artists.
-But one of the few and lucky exceptions were the Beatles’ friendly Liverpudlian competitors (and fellow Brian Epstein clients) Gerry & the Pacemakers, whose Martin-produced 1965 LP, ‘Ferry Cross the Mersey,’ doubled as soundtrack to a feature-length film exploiting the hype surrounding Beatlemania.
+The Beatles' busy schedule meant that, in their heyday, Martin rarely had the time to work with other artists.
+But one of the few and lucky exceptions were the Beatles’ friendly Liverpudlian competitors (and fellow Brian Epstein clients) Gerry and the Pacemakers, whose Martin-produced 1965 LP Ferry Cross the Mersey doubled as soundtrack to a feature-length film exploiting the hype surrounding Beatlemania.
 Notably, the album also boasted extensive orchestrations, written, arranged and conducted by the classically trained Martin.

-'Tug of War' (1982)
+'Tug of War' (1982)Paul McCartney

-The commercially and critically approved ‘Tug of War’ was rife with nostalgia, both subliminal and overt, relating to Martin's and Paul McCartney's shared Beatles adventures, many of which were inspired by the recent and traumatizing murder of John Lennon.
-McCartney’s loving open letter to his late bandmate, ‘Here Today,’ was a highlight, thanks to McCartney’s nakedly vulnerable performance and Martin’s brilliant, impeccable orchestral charts.
+The commercially and critically approved Tug of War was rife with nostalgia, both subliminal and overt, relating to George Martin's and Paul McCartney's shared Beatles adventures – many of which were inspired by the recent and traumatizing murder of John Lennon.
+"Here Today," McCartney’s loving open letter to his late bandmate, was a highlight thanks to McCartney’s nakedly vulnerable performance and Martin’s brilliant, impeccable orchestral charts.

-'Blow by Blow' (1975)
+'Blow by Blow' (1975)Jeff Beck

-'Blow by Blow' simultaneously showcases the incredible versatility of both artist and producer, which makes it an ideal choice to top our list of the Top 10 George Martin Non-Beatles Records.
-The 1975 LP is a mind-broadening assemblage of funk (‘You Know What I Mean’), fusion (‘Air Blower’), pseudo-reggae (‘She’s a Woman’) and sublime balladry (‘Cause We’ve Ended As Lovers’) -- with no attention-stealing vocalist in sight!
-Future guitar heroes like Joe Satriani owe their entire careers to the exquisite atmospheric guitar piece ‘Diamond Dust,’ which is expertly backed by Martin-arranged strings.
+Blow by Blow simultaneously showcases the incredible versatility of both artist and producer, which makes it an ideal choice to top our list of the Top 10 George Martin Non-Beatles Records.
+The 1975 LP is a mind-broadening assemblage of funk ("You Know What I Mean"), fusion ("Air Blower"), pseudo-reggae ("She’s a Woman") and sublime balladry ("Cause We’ve Ended As Lovers").
+Future guitar heroes like Joe Satriani owe their entire careers to the exquisite atmospheric guitar piece "Diamond Dust," which is expertly backed by Martin-arranged strings.